BroadcomMFD/debugger-for-mainframe/README.md

 3. In the sidebar, click **create a launch.json file**.
    A list of configurations displays.

-4. Select either **Debugger for Mainframe: CA INTERTEST™ FOR CICS** or **Debugger for Mainframe: CA INTERTEST™ BATCH**
+4. Select either **Debugger for Mainframe: INTERTEST™ FOR CICS** or **Debugger for Mainframe: INTERTEST™ BATCH**

 5. Fill in the necessary fields as described in the **[Add Configuration](#add-configuration)** section below.

 ### Add Configuration

 The `launch.json` file contains configurations for debugging different types of programs.
-The configurations supported by Debugger for Mainframe are **Debugger for Mainframe: CA INTERTEST™ FOR CICS** and **Debugger for Mainframe: CA INTERTEST™ BATCH**.
+The configurations supported by Debugger for Mainframe are **Debugger for Mainframe: INTERTEST™ FOR CICS** and **Debugger for Mainframe: INTERTEST™ BATCH**.

 When you create a `launch.json` file for the first time, a configuration is added.
 You can add more configurations by clicking the **Add configuration** button.